mnieber/mnieber.github.io/_posts/2019-11-27-facet-based-development.markdown

    ```

 4. the `_installPolicies()` function sets up additional rules inside the container.
 Often these rules declare data mappings that route
    information from one facet to the other.
-Since this mapping is created using MobX, the output is updated automatically when the
-   inputs change.
-In the example, we see that `Inputs.userById` is mapped onto `Selection.selectableIds`, using the `getIds`
-   function to convert users into ids.
+In the example, we see that `Inputs.userById` is mapped onto `Selection.selectableIds`, using the `getIds` function to convert users into ids.

-5. The second policy (`convertSelectedIdsToItems`) maps `Selection.get(this).ids` onto `Selection.get(this).items`
+5. The second policy (`convertSelectedIdsToItems`) maps `this.selection.ids` onto `this.selection.items`
-   using `Inputs.get(this).itemById` as a lookup table (where `get` is a static member function of the facet class).
+   using `this.inputs.itemById` as a lookup table (where `get` is a static member function of the facet class).
 It is implemented as:

 ```
     mapDatas(
+      [Selection, "items"],
       [
         [Inputs, itemById],
         [Selection, "ids"],
       ],
-      [Selection, "items"],
       (itemById: any, ids: any) => lookUp(ids, itemById) )(this);
 ```